 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-The hamstring muscles are very susceptible to injury, especially in athletes that run and sprint.
+Hamstring muscles are very susceptible to injury, especially in athletes who run and sprint.
 Suddenly stopping, slowing down or changing direction puts a lot of strain on these muscles.
 Extending your leg when running can also overstretch these muscles.
-A hamstring injury is often called a “pulled hamstring.”
+A common hamstring injury is called a “pulled hamstring” or strain.

 Your hamstring muscles serve a variety of functions, including:

-Your hamstring muscles are located in the back of the thigh, starting at your hip and inserting to the knee.
+Your hamstrings are located in the back of your thigh, starting at your pelvis and extending to your knee.
 Hamstring tendons attach them to bones in your pelvis, knee and lower leg.

 The three hamstring muscles are:

-Your hamstring muscles contain thousands of tiny, elastic muscle fibers.
-These fibers help the muscles contract, or tighten.
-Muscle fibers are red and white.
-So, your hamstring muscles might look striated (striped) if you could see them under your skin.
+Your hamstring muscles contain thousands of long, elastic muscle fibers.
+These fibers help your leg muscles contract, or tighten.
+So, your hamstrings might look striated (striped) if you could see them under your skin.

 Advertisement

-A hamstring muscle strain is the result of overstretched muscle fibers.
-Hamstring strains can range from mild to severe:
+Conditions that can affect your hamstring include muscle strains.
+These can occur as a result of overstretched muscle fibers.
+Hamstring strains can range from mild to severe.
+Hamstring strains include:

 You’re also at risk for hamstring muscle injuries if you: